StephenOTT/forms-manager/README.md

 todo:

 1. Add Avro support
-1. Build a annotation processor for automating field logic updates such as Optimistic Locking increments, UpdatedDate, etc.  Basically any field that cannot be updated by the user.
+1. Build an annotation processor for automating field logic updates such as Optimistic Locking increments, UpdatedDate, etc.  Basically any field that cannot be updated by the user.

 Python execution service: